amplication/docs/docs/getting-started/deploy.md

 Everything you create on Amplication is generated to really neat and readable TypeScript code.
 Whether you already have a deployment process in-place, or whether you want full control of your app, at any time you can download the source code from Amplication and continue on your own.

-Please note that you can always come back and update your app on Amplication and then download an updated version.
+Note that you can always come back and update your app on Amplication and then download an updated version.

-To download the source code, click the "Download" icon in the build panel.
+To download the source code, click "Download" in the build panel.
 You'll get a ZIP file with two project:

-1. A [NestJS](https://nestjs.com/) app, that includes all your modules, services, controllers, a [Prisma](https://www.prisma.io/) ORM client, and a swagger documentation of your API.
+1. A [NestJS](https://nestjs.com/) app, that includes all your modules, services, controllers, a [Prisma](https://www.prisma.io/) ORM client, and Swagger documentation of your API.
 2. A [React](https://reactjs.org/) app, with an Admin UI for executing CRUD queries on your database in addition to using the API.

 ![](./assets/deploy/generated-app.png)